Frequently Asked Questions

 How do I book a mediation?

-You are welcome to contact Penny directly.
-Her contact details can be found by clicking here.
-Alternately you can view Penny’s availability here and make an appointment request via the booking form on the calendar page.
+To book a mediation, please click here and make an appointment request via the booking form on the calendar page.
 Once you have chosen a date when Penny and all parties and lawyers are available, click on that date and time.
 You will then need to complete the details in the form which will appear after you have clicked on the available date and time marked in green.
 After you have completed the form, submit your appointment booking request.
 You will then receive an email confirming your request.
 Penny will then make contact with you to confirm and clarify the mediation details.